fyookball/ChainBet/PROTOCOL.md

 The protocol_id is a [standard Terab 4-byte prefix](https://github.com/Lokad/Terab/blob/master/spec/opreturn-prefix-guideline.md) with a value of **0x00424554** (ASCII equivalent of "BET").
 The version_id is a one-byte value that can be used to upgrade the protocol in the future.
 Currently, it shall be **0x01**.  protocol_id and version_id should be present in all OP_RETURN payloads but will be ommitted in the subsequent message detail descriptions.

-**Note that NOT all phases of the protocol use an OP_RETURN message.
-Some instead consist of an escrow or funding transaction.**
+Note that Phase 5 does not include an OP_RETURN message but consists of the mainfunding transaction itself.

 # Protocol Phases

 ## Phase 1: Bet Offer Announcement

 Alice advertises to the network that she is hosting a bet for anyone to accept.
 She will wait until someone responds to accept her bet.

-NOTE: This unique identifier for this Bet will be the transaction id of the txn containing this OP_RETURN Message #1, herein referred to as <host_opreturn_txn_id>.
+NOTE: This unique identifier for this Bet will be the transaction id of the txn containing this phase 1 message, herein referred to as <host_opreturn_txn_id>.

 OP_RETURN OUTPUT: